PickNikRobotics/topic_based_ros2_control/README.md

     colcon test --packages-select ${TEST_PACKAGES}
     colcon test-result

+To add a copyright for a new file

+    ament_copyright --add0missing picknik bsd_3clause .

 ### Using ccache

 ccache is a useful tool to speed up compilation times with GCC or any other sufficiently similar compiler.